rachaelbay/EVE109-Week2/README.md

 Note: Where did you download the data on your computer?
 A common mistake is to lose track of your downloads.
 Navigate to the location where you downloaded the repository.
 There should be a folder inside called "data".
 Each week, this folder will contain data needed for the week's homework.
 You should see a spreadsheet called "wombats.csv".
 Open it in a spreadsheet program (Excel or Numbers).

-Put up your green card when you have done this

 ### 2. Reading in data from spreadsheets